 Los Medanos College conducts regular review of the information it publishes to ensure its clarity, accuracy, and integrity.
 This review includes the College's mission statement, learning outcomes, educational programs, student support services, and accreditation status.
+(INT-8, INT-9, INT-10, CP1-1, CP1-2, INT-15, I.A.1-4, I.A.1-6, ER1-3, I.C.1-1, I.C.1-2, I.B.2-13, I.B.2-14, I.B.2-15)

 The Office of Marketing & Media Design assists in ensuring that the website is functioning properly, in terms of speed, mobile responsiveness, and accessibility.
-It also monitors search engine performance and the diversity represented within the website's content.
 Standards for style, graphics, and content are posted on the LMC website and communicated to the College community.
+The institution has stipulated that each committee, program, department and/or unit assume primary responsibility for clarifying information posted on its webpage(s) and ensuring its accuracy.
+LMC ensures the integrity of information and enhances transparency by recommending that all committees, programs, units and departments include sources and relevant resources for information posted on their public webpage(s) for verification purposes.
 The Office of Marketing & Media Design works with specific departments and units - including the Office of Instruction, Admissions & Records, and the President's Office - to review the College catalog and course schedules for accuracy and clarity.
 The Catalog, which is updated and published every academic year, includes: degree and course offerings, including any changes or additions since the prior year; student learning outcomes; information on educational programs and student support services; the College mission statement; and its accreditation status.
+(I.C.1-3, I.C.1-4, I.C.1-5, I.A.2-3, I.B.2-3, I.B.4-2, I.A.1-7, INT-9, INT-8, INT-10, INT-15, I.A.1-6, ER1-3, I.C.1-1)